Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 An aerial view of Hong Kong's skyscrapers and architectural landscape, with the harbor in the distance and a clear blue sky above.

-Some of the most important points in Wan Chai are the Hong Kong Convention & Exhibition Centre (HKCEC), Golden Bauhinia Square, and the Wan Chai Market (map), where you can try delicious Chinese food and buy traditional tea.
+Some of the most important points in Wan Chai are the Hong Kong Convention & Exhibition Center (HKCEC), Golden Bauhinia Square, and the Wan Chai Market (map), where you can try delicious Chinese food and buy traditional tea.

 The location of the Wan Chai neighborhood is pretty fabulous – you can easily explore the rest of the city by catching a ride from the Wan Chai MTR Station.
-One of the spots you have to visit outside Wan Chai is the Admiralty, an adjacent area that houses Tamar Park (map), a lovely green surface that’s perfect for a picnic with a view.
+One of the spots you have to visit outside Wan Chai is the Admiralty, an adjacent area that houses Tamar Park (map), a lovely green space that’s perfect for a picnic with a view.

 A collage of three hotel photos to stay in Wan Chai, Hong Kong, including a twin bedroom with simple decor, a spacious lobby with a bookshelf wall, and a cozy sitting area with a circular table and grey sofas